 The Top 50 competition and related Specialty List rankings are based on empirical data obtained through organizations completing and submitting the online survey.

 Participation is free and companies that do business with Fair360 receive no preferential treatment.

 Since 2001, this assessment is the most extensive, data-driven analysis of workplace fairness initiatives and outcomes focused on leadership accountability, organizational programs and practices as well as human capital metrics at some of the largest U.S. employers.

 The assessment provides detailed insights into representation metrics across several dimensions and intersectionality segments including race/ethnicity, gender identity, sexual orientation, disability status and veteran/active military status of employees, leadership and board of directors.
-In addition, the assessment captures information regarding supplier diversity and philanthropy-related spending and practices to generate relevant benchmarks, best practices and research.
+In addition, the assessment captures information regarding supplier fairness and philanthropy-related spending and practices to generate relevant benchmarks, best practices and research.

-The insights and benchmarks derived from the assessment enable employers with 750 or more full-time employees to advance their fairness strategies to improve hiring and retention, leadership accountability, talent programs, workplace practices, supplier diversity and philanthropy.
+The insights and benchmarks derived from the assessment enable employers with 750 or more full-time employees to advance their fairness strategies to improve hiring and retention, leadership accountability, talent programs, workplace practices, supplier fairness and philanthropy.

 To better understand the language used in the assessment, view our Top 50 Glossary of Terms.

 The following is an overview of the various lists derived from leveraging the data submitted by participating employers:

 Since 2001, this list is composed of employers who had the highest overall aggregated scores as calculated using Fair360’s ranking algorithm.
 The results from companies making it into the Top 50 serve as the basis for establishing Fair360’s benchmark indices.